ndhoule/nathanhoule.com/src/content/blog/git-rebase-workflow.md

 #
 ```

-You've now squashed your feature branch down into one commit.
+You've now squashed your feature branch down into one single commit composed of the changes in all three commits.
 You can now push your branch up and put in a pull request, and your changes will be contained within a single commit.

-Note that if you've already pushed this branch, you'll need to force push with `git push -f`—rebasing rewrites your commit history, and so you'll need to tell your Git server it's okay to accept these changes.
+Note that if you've already pushed this branch, you'll need to force push with `git push -f`.
+Rebasing rewrites your commit history, meaning your local Git history will have diverged from your remote history; as such, you'll need to tell your Git server it's okay to accept these changes.

 #### Summary<a id="squash-tldr"></a>